-- Up to €30 000.00 – 2 Uc
+- up to €30 000.00 – 2 UC;

-- Equal to or greater than €30 000.01 – 4 Uc
+- equal to or greater than €30 000.01 – 4 UC.

 (In the case of enforcement proceedings carried out by an enforcement solicitor)

-- Up to €30 000.00 – 0.25 Uc
+- up to €30 000.00 – 0.25 UC;

-- Equal to or greater than €30 000.01 – 0.5 Uc.
+- equal to or greater than €30 000.01 – 0.5 UC.

 In the aforementioned cases in which the court fee is variable, the party initially pays the minimum amount and only pays the outstanding amount at the end, if applicable.

-In declaratory action in which maintenance is set, the court's final judgment must rule on costs.
+In declaratory action in which maintenance is set, the court's final judgement must rule on costs.
 If the proceedings are partially successful, the costs are paid by both parties in proportion to their respective loss.
 If one of the parties loses completely, they are ordered to pay all the costs.
 In the event of a court-approved agreement between the parties, as a rule the costs are borne by both parties in equal proportion.

-In the case of special maintenance enforcement, the costs are taken from the proceeds of the seized property.
+In the case of a special maintenance enforcement, the costs are taken from the proceeds of the seized property.